Lord-Melflam/Projet-1-LINFO1341-Reseaux-informatiques-Analyse-d-applications-reseaux-23-24/PCAPS/README.md

-Folder for .pcap (from packets capture)
+Folder for .pcap files (from packets capture)